by C H Diaz

 Do any of you buy any of this warped reasoning?

-They have done it with other decisions that have nothing to do with morality, but they learned how to twist the words our forefathers wrote to achieve their goals.
+They have done it with other decisions that have nothing to do with morality and they learned how to twist the words our forefathers wrote to achieve their goals.

 I say the Constitution gives States and the People of those States the authority to make any law concerning any moral value and the federal government must stay MUTE!

-I say that the 14th Amendment does not allow the Supreme Court to over ride any State Constitutional Amendment that is voted for by the people of said State.
+I say that the 14th Amendment does not allow the Supreme Court to over ride any State Constitutional Amendment that is voted for by the people of said State as long as protected by the Ninth and Tenth Amendments.

 I believe the Supreme Court cannot create law as they did with the Incorporation Doctrine within the 14th Amendment.
 The authority to create law was only given to Congress and the People.
-I know Ron Paul agrees with me on this point.
+I know Ron and Rand Paul probably agree with me on this point.

-I also believe the States or the People cannot vote to bring back slavery because the 13th Amendment bans it specifically.
+I also believe the States or the People cannot vote to bring back slavery because the 13th Amendment specifically bans it.

-I know these things not because I am a Constitutional scholar, I only went to the 12th grade.
-But I am a man who lived in America and tasted true FREEDOM at a young age!
+I know these things, not because I am a Constitutional scholar, I only went to the 12th grade.
+But I am a man who lived in America and tasted true FREEDOM at a young age when common sense had a value and not just a degree from some university.

 I tasted freedom when at nine years of age I was able to go to work at 6:00 AM and count tortillas, in to one dozen stacks, coming off of an automatic tortilla maker.
 I did it because my mother needed the money and I wanted to help.
 I worked until 8:30 AM and ran to school by nine.
 Or maybe it was I worked until 7:30 AM and ran to school by eight, who cares?

-I tasted freedom when between nine years of age and fifteen, I pumped gas, washed cars, sold lemonade, cleaned yards and did whatever I could do to make money and gave it all to my mother.
+I tasted freedom when between nine years of age and fifteen, I pumped gas, washed cars, sold lemonade, cleaned yards, sold newspapers and did whatever I could do to make money and gave it all to my mother.
 All illegal today.
-I also sold newspapers.

 I also did all those things because my mom made me.
-Initially I didn’t like getting up at 5:00 AM to go count tortillas, it was work.
-But after a few months when the owner let me wait on a customer, ring up the cash register and make change I got a giant dose of self pride.
+Initially I didn’t like getting up at 5:00 AM to go count tortillas, it was work and no matter what feminists try to tell women, work is not fun.
+But after a few months, when the owner let me wait on a customer ring up the cash register and make change, I got a giant dose of self pride.
 I was so proud of my self I floated to school and suddenly it wasn’t work any longer.

 As I grew older I didn’t have time to get involved with gangs, drugs, sports or anything that wouldn’t make money to help my mom.
 We were poor, but I never knew it until I started Junior High School.
 We always lived in a rented house and never owned a car.
-I always had some food and a warm bed.
+I did always have food and a warm bed.

-For awhile in Jr. High I teamed up with my grandmother who made me bean burritos, meat and potato burrito’s and breakfast burritos and I was selling them to the kids at school.
+For awhile in Jr. High I teamed up with my grandmother who made me bean burritos, meat and potato burrito’s and breakfast burritos.
+I was selling them to the kids at school.
 This was before the term “burrito” existed.
 How many of today’s laws does that break?

 My weekly contribution was probably about $15.00 to $20.00 a week.
 That may not sound very important, but our monthly rent was $25.00 a month.

 At fifteen I was a journeyman produce clerk in the Retail Clerks Union making $3.30 per hour.
 Imagine that, at fifteen I was a journeyman, the highest pay grade in the union.
-Men forty or fifty years of age made as much as I did at fifteen.
+I made as much as men forty or fifty years of age.
+Another thing I wouldn’t be able to do today.

 I gave that money to my mother until, by age sixteen, I figured out I was getting the short end of the stick.
 My mother wasn’t working when I realized how much I was making, so I put her on a budget and paid her what I thought was fair for my monthly room and board.
 At sixteen I bought my own car, a 1941 Ford Coupe.
 I was king of the hill with money in my pocket.